GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+I decided to add control buttons to the Service Record Data Entry form which will handle adding and deleting of record rows, updating and saving of data, and reverting to unmodified records.
+I will have to  add the functions later on.
+I, proceeded to create the AddEmployeeDialog class which is called everytime the `Add Employee` button is clicked.
+I was able to add all the fields that it needs, although I will need to add the dialog buttons later on by modifying the parent DialogEx class itself.

 ## 6/22/2023
 TO DO: